francesco-saponaro/crypthome/README-testing.md

 * On the coins_desc variable of the home.views, unfortunately I couldn't use a single regex to remove all anchor tags of the text coming from the API.
 For each tag I had to copy exaxt matched string to replace.
 I have taken this regex from stack overflow '("<(?:a\b[^>]*>|/a>)", "")' but was not working.
 Even the tutors were not able to find the issue as the regex are valid and were tested with a regex validator.
 * Upon testing the "fail authentication" payment scenario with stripe, I get the "Devtools failed to load source map" warning, however it doesn't affect the code.
+* Once the app starts idling after 30 minutes, the app changes from up to down, and exits with status 0 and therefore the price stops being updated automatically.
+After researching on Stack Overflow, I have discovered that, If on the Heroku free tier, then this is expected behavior.
+It should restart on the next web request to it, so it is definitely not an issue and unnoticeable unless the user stays on the same page for 30 minutes.
+But the latest terms for the free tier don't let you keep it on 24/7 even if that many requests come in.